-For five years in the 1960s, an unassuming ranch house in Central Texas held almost as much importance as the big, white one at 1600 Pennsylvania Avenue in Washington, D.C..
+For five years in the 1960s, an unassuming ranch house in central Texas held almost as much importance as the big, white one at 1600 Pennsylvania Avenue in Washington, D.C..
 At the time, both were the residences of the 36th President of the United States, Lyndon B. Johnson.
-Now, the house and the area surrounding it have been turned into LBJ State Park, a combination working farm and group of historical sites.
+Now, the Texas White House and the area surrounding it are part of the Lyndon B. Johnson Historical Park.

-The visit to Stonewall includes a self-guided tour of the LBJ Ranch that takes you to important places from LBJ’s childhood.
+The visit to Stonewall includes a self-guided tour of the LBJ Ranch that takes you to important places from the former president’s childhood.
 There is a replica of his birthplace, and you can see his grandparents’ house, although it is not open for visiting.
-You can also see inside the one-room schoolhouse that dates from 1910 where the President attended school and learned to read as a young boy.
+You can also see inside the one-room schoolhouse that dates from 1910 where the president attended school and learned to read as a young boy.

-You’ll also drive by the Johnson family cemetery where LBJ and Lady Bird are buried along with other members of the Johnson family.
-You can walk up to the locked cemetery gates, but visitors aren’t allowed to enter.
+The driving route takes visitors by the Johnson family cemetery where LBJ and Lady Bird Johnson are buried along with other members of the Johnson family.
+You can walk up to the locked cemetery gates and see through, but visitors aren’t allowed to enter.

-The main attractions of the LBJ Ranch come at the end of the drive when you arrive at the airplane hangar and the Texas White House.
-Out front is one of the planes that the President used to travel from Washington, D.C., to Texas during his terms.
+The main attractions of the Lyndon B. Johnson Ranch come at the end of the drive when you arrive at the airplane hangar and the Texas White House.
+Out front is one of the planes that the president used to travel from Washington, D.C., to Texas during his terms.
 He flew back and forth over 70 times in those five years, so the small plane known as “Air Force One-Half” got quite a bit of use.

-The former airplane hangar now houses several displays and the ticket counter for the Texas White House tours.
-After I bought my $3 tour ticket, I spent some time browsing through the information while I waited for my appointed tour time.
-There is also a 15-minute video that gives a good overview of the President’s life and illustrates how important Central Texas was to helping him maintain a feeling of normalcy throughout his political career.
+The former airplane hangar now houses several displays and the visitors center for the Texas White House tours.
+After I bought my ticket, I spent some time browsing through the information while I waited for my appointed tour time.
+There is also a 15-minute video that gives a good overview of the Johnson’s life and illustrates how important central Texas was to helping him maintain a feeling of normalcy throughout his political career.

 Outside, there are a few touches that let you know the importance of the place and that someone special lived here, namely the camouflaged Secret Service building that still isn’t open to the public.
-Several of the President’s cars are on display, including a Corvette and his Amphicar, a land-to-water vehicle that he liked to drive into the nearby lake.
-There are also the friendship stones which include signatures from the Johnsons’ friends and visitors, some of whom have very recognizable names.
+Several of LBJ’s cars are on display, including a Corvette and his Amphicar, a land-to-water vehicle that he liked to drive into the nearby lake.

-Before leaving LBJ State Park, I stopped by the Sauer-Beckmann Living History Farm on the front edge of the property.
-To be honest, I left this to the end of my visit to the ranch because I didn’t have high hopes.
+Before leaving LBJ Ranch and National Historical Park, I stopped by the Sauer-Beckmann Living History Farm on the front edge of the property.
+To be honest, I left this until the end of my visit to the ranch because I didn’t have high hopes.
 I grew up in Texas and have seen my share of actors dressed up in costumes pretending to go about the day’s chores in a semi-hokey way.
-That was not what I found at the Sauer-Beckmann farm.
+That was not at all what I found at the Sauer-Beckmann farm.